ome/omero-web/README.rst

 Developer installation
 ----------------------

-For a development installation we recommend creating a virtualenv as described above.
+For a development installation we recommend creating a virtual environment as described above.
-Then install OMERO.web into your virtualenv as an editable package, so any edits to source files should be reflected in your installation.
+Then install OMERO.web into your virtual environment as an editable package, so that any edits to source files will be reflected in your installation.

 ::